-If you have been expelled from Norway, you are subject to a prohibition on entering Norway for one, two or five years or permanently.
+If you have been expelled from Norway, you are subject to a prohibition on entering Norway for one, two, five years, ten years, or permanently.

 If this applies to you, you have either been deported from Norway by the police, or you have received a letter from the UDI informing you that you have been subject to a prohibition against entry.